Lewis Robertson

-After leaving school, he attended RMC Sandhurst and, passing out with honours, he joined the Queen's Own Cameron Highlanders in 1903.
+After leaving school, he attended the Royal Military College, Sandhurst and, passing out with honours, he joined the Queen's Own Cameron Highlanders in 1903.
 He was killed in World War I from wounds received in action at Ypres.
 He is buried at the Ypres Reservoir Cemetery.

 Early life

 Lewis Robertson was born on 4 August 1883, the third son of James, a wine merchant, and Agnes Rae Robertson of Edinburgh.
 His siblings were Agnes, William, James, Katherine, Jessie, and Frances.
 He attended Cargilfield Preparatory School, and Fettes College, and then went on to RMC Sandhurst.

 Rugby Union career

 Amateur career

 Robertson played rugby for Fettesian-Lorettonian, London Scottish, Monkstown, Edinburgh Wanderers, and United Services Portsmouth.
 He also represented RMC Sandhurst against RMA Sandhurst in 1902, and the Army in the annual match against the Navy from 1909 to 1914.
 In the last year, he was captain of the Army XV but he voluntarily offered to relinquish his position because he deemed himself out of form and unworthy of it, according to an article published after his death in Windsor Magazine.